Financial Aid Policies

 Financial Aid Warning Status

-Students who fail to meet the minimum Financial Aid Satisfactory Academic Progress Standards will be placed on Financial Aid Warning for the subsequent term enrollment.
+Students in the above listed programs who fail to meet the minimum Financial Aid Satisfactory Academic Progress Standards will be placed on Financial Aid Warning for the subsequent term enrollment.
 Students are still eligible for financial aid during the “Warning” term.

 Students receiving financial aid for the first time will be placed on Financial Aid Warning as applicable if they did not meet the minimum grade point average or course completion standards as noted in this policy based the previous period or enrollment prior to applying for financial aid.